Split Rock Loop in Joshua Tree National Park.

 The trail’s namesake, Split Rock, is a massive boulder cracked by natural forces, showcasing the park’s fascinating geology shaped by volcanic activity and erosion.

-Easy to follow and great for all skill levels, the trail also offers optional rock scrambling for the adventurous.
+Easy to follow and great for all skill levels, the trail also offers optional rock scrambling for those feeling a little adventurous.

 Split Rock Loop Trail Stats